scottmotion/WP-Signups-Cron/README.md

 * Clone the project, create a zip file of the signups-cron folder, and install via WordPress Admin.
 * Clone the project and upload the signups-cron folder to wp-content/plugins/ via ftp.

+Once installation is complete, activate the plugin, then  go to Users > Signups Cron to change settings.

 ## License

 WordPress Signups Cron is licensed under the GPL v2 or later.